 We lost our daughter in 2020 when the world was still grappling with the unknowns of Covid.
 The pandemic stopped life as we knew it with a screeching halt.
 It was the slow pace of homebound life that helped my husband and I to stay connected and grieve together.
 I’m not sure that we would have remained so fiercely devoted to one another if the realities of working outside the home and running to kid activities had continued without pause.
 We needed a lot of time and space.

 It was easier to grieve in private and take breaks when working from home.
 I could wallow in my feelings without putting on a brave face at the office.
 Our family changed significantly, and we needed significant time to process our loss.

 We didn’t have to hold our grief to the evenings and weekends.
 We could cry as needed.
 Our loss was everywhere.
 It hurt to see the baby items all over the house, just as it hurt to put them away, unused.
 Every family is different, and I believe each family’s grief path is unique.
 Unfortunately, I have no magic words of wisdom that will ease the pain.
 I would encourage grieving parents to check on each other often, give random hugs, and be vulnerable and open.
 Communication is the best way to support your partner and it is also the best way to express your needs.

 About Marie Kriedman

 Marie started her journalism career as a copy editor and paginator for a newspaper.
 She eventually left the newspaper business and has continued as a freelance writer for more than 20 years.
 She founded Write Away K and is a children’s book author.
+She published two books to honor her daughter, Saying Goodbye to Olivia and Olivia Had Trisomy 18.
 Marie and her husband are graciously permitted to live in a house with their cats.
 They are also parents to two children and one angel baby.
 Please visit BooksbyMarie.com to learn more.